pymupdf/PyMuPDF/docs/font.rst

       .. note::

-        With the usual reserved names "helv", "tiro", etc., you will create fonts with the expected names "Helvetica", "Times-Roman" and so on. **However**, and in contrast to :meth:`Page.insertFont` and friends,
+        With the usual reserved names "helv", "tiro", etc., you will create fonts with the expected names "Helvetica", "Times-Roman" and so on. **However**, and in contrast to :meth:`Page.insert_font` and friends,

          * a font file will **always** be embedded in your PDF,
          * Greek and Cyrillic characters are supported without needing the *encoding* parameter.